genehynson/crypto-service/README.md

 When the user makes a HTTP request to our hosted endpoints, this service makes two queries to InfluxDB: 1) get the price data for the requested crypto pair and 2) calculate the rank of the reuqested crypto pair.
 The results are formatted in a user-friendly json object and returned to the user.

+## Source code layout

+Most of the files are generated from Django's starter project.
+Here are some others of interest:

+- `crypto/crypto/cron.py`: Contains the function `crypto_price_cron()` that is run on a cron schedule.
+- `crypto/crypto/settings./py`: Contains the cron job settings at the bottom of the file.
+- `crypto/crypto/service/query.py`: Contains the InfluxDB queries to list price data and compute the rank metric.
+- `crypto/crypto/service/views.py`: Contains the API endpoint definitions.
+- `docker-compose.yml`: Contains the environment configuration for the Django app and InfluxDB.

 ## How to get it running

 To make things simple I've containerized the crypto service and provided a `docker-compose.yml` file to run the crypto service alongside InfluxDB.
 The docker compose file contains all the environment variables neccesary for the crypto service to successfully communicate with InfluxDB.